Tell us your interests.

 - Students will continue to be aided as funds remain.

-- Check out the Transfer Applicants section for helpful information about transferring to SU.
+- Check out the Transfer Applicants section for helpful information about transferring to Syracuse.

 Applying for the Spring Semester